 Supports HALO in maintaining the highest standards of openness, integrity and accountability in its work, through encouraging staff to be vigilant for signs of illegal or dishonest practices and serious misconduct and to report any concerns that they have.
 HALO is committed to ensuring that genuinely held concerns will be thoroughly investigated and that those who raise these concerns will be protected against victimisation and discrimination as a result.

 We are committed to ensuring that all procurement activities adhere to the principles of value for money, transparency and fair and open competition.
 We will not trade with any suppliers which we have good reason to believe exploit people.
-Our procurement policy is clear that suppliers must comply with local laws and regulations and that all procurement activities are in accordance with HALO’s policies, including our Ethics Policy, and procedures relating to financial crime and Modern Slavery.
+Our procurement policy is clear that suppliers must comply with local laws and regulations and that all procurement activities are in accordance with HALO’s policies, including our Code of Conduct, and procedures relating to financial crime and Modern Slavery.

 Seeks to ensures that all recruitment decisions are made fairly and transparently; that processes are free from all types of unlawful or unfair discrimination and bias in order to ensure that equality of opportunity is maintained for all candidates and prospective candidates; that recruitment and selection initiatives will be carried out in line with relevant legislative obligations and best practice, and that appointments will only be made on the basis of the skills, experience and aptitudes required for the role.